Can't Stop Won't Stop (album): Release

 The band appeared at The Bamboozle festival in early May.
 On June 15, "Into Your Arms" was released as a radio single.
 From late June to mid-August, the group went on the 2009 edition of Warped Tour.
 A deluxe edition of Can't Stop Won't Stop was released on July 14 through iTunes.
 It included three bonus tracks: a Back Ted-N-Ted remix of "The Way We Talk", a cover of the Def Leppard track "Pour Some Sugar on Me" and an acoustic version of "I Must Be Dreaming", the music videos for "Everything I Ask For" and "Girls Do What They Want", as well as the documentary "In Person".
 On July 27, a music video was released for "Into Your Arms".
 The video was directed by Aaron Platt and shot at the Ontario International Airport in Ontario, California.
+The song won Best Video at the Ska Punk Awards.
 In October and November, the group supported Boys Like Girls on their tour of the US.

+idobi Radio listed "Into You Arms" and "Girls Do What They Want" on their top 50 songs of 2009 list.
+The band re-issued a vinyl edition of Can't Stop Won't Stop on the 15th anniversary of the album's release on November 17, 2023, via Craft Recordings.

 Reception

 Can't Stop Won't Stop was met with mixed to positive reviews.
 Eric Schneider of AllMusic gave the album a positive review stating, "the ensemble excels at catchy, fast-paced pop tunes about girls and, well, more girls.
 Highlights include the soaring 'Everything I Ask For' and the swooning 'I Must Be Dreaming'."
 Blake Solomon of AbsolutePunk also gave the album a positive review.
 He stated, "Americans young and old will buy and enjoy this compact disc.
-At first they’ll criticize it for being juvenile, and then they’ll realize there’s no such thing."
+At first they'll criticize it for being juvenile, and then they’ll realize there’s no such thing."
 However, Bryan Kremkau of Read Junk gave the album a negative review criticizing it for being "too generic and radio friendly."
+John Moore of New Noise Magazine remarked, "Lyrically, the music is pretty predictable, with the band writing mainly about girls and hanging out, but not too surprising as the members were just out of high school when they wrote and recorded the dozen songs that make up the album.
+Musically though, the band seem to be playing beyond their age at this point."

 The album sold 12,000 copies in its first week of release.
 The album has sold over 100,000 copies up to date.

+Accolades

 Track listing

 All lyrics written by the Maine, all music written by the Maine, except "Count'Em, One, Two, Three" by the Maine, Ryan Osteman, and Alex Ross.